An annual price increase in Plusnet's terms & conditions (T&Cs) will likely see prices for almost all of its customers go up by 14.4% in 2023.

 Whether you’re looking to cancel and switch to a new provider, or if you just wanted to talk to someone at Plusnet, there are several ways you can get in touch.

-- Online chat: You can reach the Plusnet customer service team on their live chat function.
-You will be asked a series of questions before you sign on in order to direct you to the right department for your enquiry.
+Online chat: You can reach the Plusnet customer service team on their live chat function.
+You will be asked a series of questions before you sign on to direct you to the right department for your inquiry.

 Twitter: If the online chat function is not available you can contact Plusnet via Twitter on @plusnethelp which is available from 8am to 8pm Monday through to Sunday.